-Winter Camp at Wood River, IL The captains work in St. Louis and Cahokia as the transfer of Upper Louisiana to the United States nears.
-By this date, they have received President Jefferson‘s instructions to propose trade agreements with the Indians.
+The captains work in St. Louis and Cahokia as the transfer of Upper Louisiana to the United States nears.
+By this date, they have received President Jefferson‘s instructions to inform the Louisiana Tribes of the right of the United States to make trade agreements with them.

 American Beaver (1844)